dolev146/Ex1_OOP/README.md

   - [studylib] - On-line Algorithms versus Off-line Algorithms for the Elevator Scheduling Problem
   - [thinksoftware] - Elevator System Design

+# classes:
+- Building: contain info about minFloor & maxFloor, and a list of elevators.
+- Elevator: info about the parameters of the building. contain- speed, minFloor, close & open Time, start & stop Time, status: up/down or level.
+- ElevatorCall: info about each call that will help us to assign the call.\ contain: index of the Chosen Elev,timeStamp of the call,source & destination of the Call and the direction of the call- up/down

+-

 # algo description:
   check how much elevator is in the json file.\
   make number of list that represent the number of the elevators that in the json file.\